 It’s that time of year again when many homeschool families are gearing up for the new year, making plans, and ordering curriculum.
-Today I want to share 5 reasons we love Mystery of History plus an inside peek into how we used it with multiple kids.
+Today I want to share a Mystery of History review and 5 reasons we love Mystery of History.
+Plus I’ll give you an inside peek into how we used it with multiple kids.

 First, a few things you should know about our homeschool: